rtlabs-com/p-net/doc/applications_and_porting.rst

 This includes for example:

-* For Linux, adjust the networking and LED scripts in OSAL
+* For Linux, adjust the networking and LED scripts in PNAL
 * Implement the callback to control the "Signal" LED.